github-education-resources/teachers_pet/README.md

 ### Collaborator access

-Give [collaborator access](https://help.github.com/articles/what-are-the-different-access-permissions#collaborator) to everyone who has forked your repository using `fork_collab`.
-Mostly useful for GitHub demonstrations, where the students can quickly be added to a repository without having to worry about collecting usernames.
+Give [collaborator access](https://help.github.com/articles/what-are-the-different-access-permissions#collaborator) to everyone who has forked your repository using `add_collaborators`.
+Mostly useful for GitHub demonstrations, where usernames can quickly be collected via `forks`, and then the students can be quickly given access to a repository.

 ### Pushing starter files